Asymptotic Stabilizability of Underactuated Hamiltonian Systems With Two Degrees of Freedom: Asymptotic stabilizability

-Concluding, if Eq. \eqref{condpos2} holds, asymptotic stability is ensured.
+Concluding, if \eqref{condpos2} holds, asymptotic stabilizability is ensured.
 Reciprocally, if we can ensure asymptotic stabilizability by the existence of a simple Lyapunov function, then we can also ensure stabilizability, and Theorem \ref{vuelta} implies that \eqref{condpos2} holds.
 In other terms,

-\begin{theorem} Under the conditions of Theorem \ref{ida} (see the first two sentences), $\left(H,\mathcal{W}\right)$ is asymptotically stabilizable at $\alpha_{0}$, and such a stability can be ensured by the existence of a simple Lyapunov function, if and only if $H$ satisfies Eq. \eqref{condpos2}.\end{theorem}
+\begin{theorem} Under the conditions of Theorem \ref{ida}, $\left(H,Y\right)$ is asymptotically stabilizable at $\mathbf{\bar{0}}$, and such a stability can be ensured by the existence of a simple Lyapunov function, if and only if $H$ satisfies \eqref{condpos2}. \end{theorem}